dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 Bar            | 86    | "KTHX"
 ...
 ```
-, that was helpfully provided by your product owner.
+, that was helpfully provided by our product owner.

 The code under test rounds an electricity pay-as-you-go customer's balance up to the penny, in their favour.
 - If their balance is positive, i.e. they have more money on their account than they've used, we round up, giving them more money